tcaiazzi/BGP_in_the_data_center_kathara/README.md

 ```
 After, you'll need to run create_lab.py.

-N.B. : we test only configuration with an even number of leaves and spines
+N.B. : we test only configuration with an even number of leaves and spines.